 (A) physically manifold water system;

-(B) purpose(s) of use;
+- (B) purpose(s) of use;

-(C) place of use;
+- (C) place of use;

-(D) tract information;
+- (D) tract information;

-(E) ownership;
+- (E) ownership;

-(F) proximity of wells;
+- (F) proximity of wells;

-(G) source of water; and
+- (G) source of water; and

-(H) topography.
+- (H) topography.

-(iv) when the appropriation is within a stream depletion zone, is 20 gallons per minute or less, and does not exceed 2 acre-feet a year, except that a combined appropriation from the same source by two or more wells or developed springs exceeding this limitation requires a permit.: or
+(iv) when the appropriation is within a stream depletion zone, is 20 gallons per minute or less, and does not exceed 2 acre feet a year, except that a combined appropriation from the same source by two or more wells or developed springs exceeding this limitation requires a permit.; or

-(d) when the appropriation is 35 gallons a minute or less, for a parcel of land proposed to be divided pursuant to Title 76, chapter 3 as applicable, except that a combined appropriation from the same source by two or more wells or developed springs exceeding conditions below, requires a permit.
+(d) when the appropriation is 35 gallons a minute or less, for a parcel of land divided pursuant to Title 76, chapter 3, except that an appropriation exceeding the conditions below, requires a permit.
+All water use under this subsection must be measured and reported annually to the department.
+A totalizing metering device must be used, and measurements reported annually on a form prescribed by the department.
+Noncompliance with metering and reporting requirements may result in a fine designated by the department;